sourcegraph/deploy-sourcegraph-helm/TEST.md

 # Sourcegraph Helm Chart Test Guide

-This is a temporary test guide before we have more throughout automated integration tests.
+This is a temporary test guide before we have more thorough automated integration tests.

 ## Lint